 As I start today’s blog, my thoughts don’t seem to be heading in any direction.
-Maybe when I start to type something, my thoughts will.
+Maybe when I start to type something, things will become clear.

 When something troubles me, it’s usually there in my mind.
 I always try and see the positive even when I’m dealing with such negative issues.
 It helps me to look beyond what I see.
-I think that part comes from me having so much to work through as a child.
+I think that part comes from me having had so much to work through as a child.
+There was always something.

-I was under the care of the hospital for at least 15 years of my life; then finally discharged when I was twenty-five.
-I also spent a lot of time in physiotherapy.
-I think when we have so many things that we have to deal with, we become resigned, so just get on with it.
+I was under the care of the hospital for at least 15 years of my life, then finally discharged me when I was twenty-five.
+I also spent many years in weekly physiotherapy sessions.
+I became resigned after a while and just got on with it.

 I believe I was the catalyst of all they felt back then.
 I am sure they would still have other things to deal with, but my problems wouldn’t have been the focus and the attention for everyone.